MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Update-ServiceFabricRepairTaskHealthPolicy.md

 ## DESCRIPTION
 The **Update-ServiceFabricRepairTaskHealthPolicy** cmdlet updates the health policy of a repair task.
-This functionality is currently only available in specially-configured Azure Cloud Services.
+This functionality is currently only available in specially configured Azure Cloud Services.

 This cmdlet supports the Service Fabric platform.
 Do not run this cmdlet directly.